JuliaHazelwood/Azure-ValidateMigrateResources_NewSubscription/README.md

 * `$client_Secret` - Line 5 - this is gathered from the portal upon creation of Service Principal, upon leaving the page you can no longer go back to this.
 If did not notate, simply create a new secret.
 * `$tenant_id` - Line 7 - this is the tenant ID of the Azure Active Directory associated with the subscription that the resources currently exist in.
 * `$SubscriptionID` - Line 26 - subscription ID of the source where resources currently exist
 * `$targetResourceGroup` - Line 75 - for this variable, update the guid for target subscription and resource group name.
 In my example, I am hardcoding the same target resource group simply to determine can the resources be moved.
-Of course, when actually going through with moving resources more than one target resource group would be used.
+Of course, when going through with moving resources more than one target resource group would be used.

 ### Common errors when running the script